G-Schumacher44/ecom_sales_data_generator/TESTING_GUIDE.md

 The testing framework is divided into three main parts, each with a distinct purpose:

- **Main QA Suite (`qa_tests.py`)**: A suite of critical data quality checks that runs automatically after every data generation.
+1.  **Main QA Suite (`qa_tests.py`)**: A suite of critical data quality checks that runs **automatically** after every data generation.
 Its purpose is to catch fundamental errors in the data.

-**Big Audit (`big_audit.py`)**: A script that provides a high-level statistical summary of the generated data.
+2.  **Big Audit (`big_audit.py`)**: A script that provides a high-level statistical summary of the generated data, also run automatically.
 It's designed for manual inspection and business logic validation rather than hard-fail checks.

-**Pytest Suite (`src/pytests/`)**: A set of unit tests for developers to validate the core logic of the configuration and data quality rules in isolation.
+3.  **Pytest Suite (`src/pytests/`)**: A set of unit tests for developers to validate the core logic of the configuration and data quality rules in isolation.

 ---

-## Main QA Suite (`qa_tests.py`)
+## 1. Main QA Suite (`qa_tests.py`)

 This is the most important test suite for ensuring data quality.
 It is **executed automatically** by the `ecomgen` command.